Gut health is so important because more than half of your immune system is in your GI tract.

 3. Take or eat probiotics

-Probiotics increase the amount of good bacteria in your gut.
-Yogurt, kefir, fresh sauerkraut and supplements are all good sources of probiotics.
+Probiotics increase the number of good bacteria in your gut.
+Yogurt, kefir, fresh sauerkraut, and supplements are all good sources of probiotics.

 Eight 8-ounce glasses a day is a good place to start.